Halloween Girl (Evening Horror) is the main character in Nocturnals.

 - Ghosts will not want to attack her.
 Even Pollyanna Shale’s wraith, back when she was a murderous rage monster, aborted her assault before it’d actually hit Eve.

 - Ghosts feel better around Eve, and want to be her friend.

 Ghosts will also defend her when necessary.
 This isn’t entirely reliable, though – manifestations are often taxing for the dead.
 And as she grew up, Eve found it more difficult to communicate with her spectral entourage.
-Thus, her ghosts may not spring into action right away, until it is clear it’s now or never.
+Thus, her ghosts will often wait until the last moment.

 Toys R ded